Code examples: code/ Practice project: Project 04. Runtime feedback and scope control

 1. Define a Minimal Feature List Format

 You don't need a complex system — a structured Markdown or JSON file works.
-The key is that every entry must have the triple:
+The key is every entry must have the triple:

 {